kekoziar/shell-novice-custom/_episodes/04-pipefilter.md

 ## Nelle's Pipeline: Checking Files

+Now, let's see how the commands that we've learned can help Nelle with her files.
 Nelle has run her samples through the assay machines and created 17 files in the `north-pacific-gyre/2012-07-03` directory described earlier.
 As a quick check, starting from her home directory, Nelle types: